There are no two words that are prettier to an author than The End. We like it, we love it, we want some more of it.

 Blue eyes so intense, so deep and clear, met hers and wetness slid from her pussy and pooled in her panties.
 Oh.
 She wanted to shift her stance at the sudden dampness but didn’t dare.

 His eyes held hers, a smile of pure sex on his face.
 He was beautiful.
 His skin, pale and clear, with a sprinkle of small freckles across his nose.
 Somewhere within her a familiarity tickled, and this moment played in her mind like deja vu.
 The corner of his mouth quirked, and his gaze dropped ever so slowly to her lips.
+Her mouth parted, and she felt the drag of his lips and his tongue across hers as if she’d kissed him for years.
+The memory imprinted deep in her soul.
+Her limbs trembled, and she shivered, gooseflesh priming her skin.

 A man had never aroused lust in her so intensely before.
 Her skin tingled just standing there admiring him.
 Oh.
 She needed to kiss him, to feel what her subconscious remembered.
 Desire, a memory, and belonging, pulled not only her sensual self but also her power.